lassefyr/kicadToCreo/README.md

 2019-11 tried to add Sheath spools but failed.
 It seems that there is a bug in Creo.
 Read the PTC article CS312099 "Sheath type spools are exported to NWF as cable spool and to XML as wire in Creo Parametric Applies to Creo Parametric 4.0 to 6.0."

+## Using with Kicad

+You can add the command to "Generate Bill of Materials".
+Add command with the "+" sign Create Creo Schematic xml-File
+* python "C:\directory_where_the_pythons_script_is/kicadToCreo.py" "%I" "%O"
+Back annotate Creo Schematic xml-file
+* python "C:\directory_where_the_pythons_script_is/xmlReadCreo.py" "%I" "%O"

+Note: For back annotation the filename must be same as the xxx.sch file except it must end with xxx_creoin.xml.

+You can add the command to "Generate Netlist".
+Add command with the "Add Plugin"-button.
+Add Netlist Command
+* python "C:\directory_where_the_pythons_script_is/kicadToCreo.py" "%I" "%O" "tkinter"

+With the graphical interface you can generate the xml with one button and back-annotate with another button.
+With the netlist option you can also generate the Creo Shematic file to any directory.
+Bom-button will generate the files to the directory where the schematic is.